What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 The wrong box size can also lead to damaged cargo.
 Packaging that’s too small can restrict or prevent the use of packing materials.
 This can make it easier for items to sustain damage.

-Boxes that aren’t closed properly can split open, causing the items inside to spill out or become exposed to damaging conditions.
-Shippers should also use a fragile item label if they’re sending goods that can be easily broken.
-This will signal to truckers and warehouse personnel that these products should be handled with care.
+Boxes that aren’t closed properly can split open, causing the items inside to spill out or become exposed to harmful conditions.
+Use a fragile item label if you’re sending goods that can be easily broken.
+This will signal to truckers and warehouse personnel that your products should be handled with care.

-Finally, businesses should abstain from using old packaging.
+Finally, abstain from using old packaging.
 Used boxes and packing material are less likely to provide the security that freight needs to arrive safely at a destination.

 At the end of the day, the right packaging is there to avoid easily preventable damage.